Looking for the next getaway for you and your family. How about Branson?

 8. Shepherd of the Hills Fish Hatchery

 Shepherd of the Hills Fish Hatchery is not your typical conservation center.
-In this facility, they produce up to 400,000 pounds of brown and rainbow trout each year.
+This facility produces up to 400,000 pounds of brown and rainbow trout yearly.

 Visitors to the facility get the chance to learn about fishing and aquatic life.
 Besides learning and touring the facilities, you can also fish.

 If fishing is not your thing, you can also buy some fish food and fish the fish.
-This activity is especially enjoyable to children.
+This activity is delightful for children.

 Once you’re done touring the conservation center, explore one of the four hiking trails or enjoy a picnic in the picnic area.

-9. Samson at the Sight & Sound Theatre
+9. JESUS at the Sight & Sound Theatre

 Ready to plan a visit to Branson?
 If you are, visit our page for a complete list of lodging and hotels.